Abu Sayyaf Threat and the Culture of Peace in Basilan: The Legacy of Life and Martyrdom Fr. Rhoel Gallardo

 on

-Director Rommel Galapia Ruiz’s film, Seeds of Hope: The Life Story of Fr.
+Director Rommel Galapia Ruiz’s film, Seeds of Peace: The Life Story of Fr.
 Rhoel Gallardo, is more than a cinematic tribute; it is a stern reminder of the enduring struggle to defend faith and promote peace in the face of violent extremism.
 Director Ruiz deserves the accolade for capturing the human dimension of Gallardo’s great sacrifice and situating it within the broader narrative of Basilan’s transformation from a safe haven for terrorists to a zone of peace.
 His work contributes not only to preserving the memory of Fr.
 Gallardo but also to rethinking Philippine counterterrorism strategies.

 My research on the Abu Sayyaf Group (ASG) has consistently emphasized that while the group cloaks its actions in religious rhetoric, its motivations are largely opportunistic—driven by ransom, criminality, and exploitation of local grievances.
 The abduction and killing of Fr.
 Gallardo in 2000 exemplified the nexus of crime, terrorism, and violence exhibited by the ASG.
 Yet, his mission in Tumahubong was not simply about teaching Christian children; it was about nurturing a fragile culture of peace where Christians and Muslims could coexist despite the shadow of violent extremism from the ASG.
 His school became a sanctuary of dialogue, a seedbed of hope amidst fear and terror.